100481185/Mobile-Devices---Project/README.md

 ---Constraints---

-1. User's reservations are not updated as new reservations are added
+1. User's reservations are not updated as new reservations are added; the list of current reservations remain the same in the event log activity